 The ancient history of the Brinkley name begins with the ancient Anglo-Saxon tribes of Britain.
 The name is derived from when the family resided in or near the settlement of Brinkley in the county of Cambridgeshire.

 The surname Brinkley was first found in Cambridgeshire at Brinkley, a small village about 15 miles from Cambridge in the union of Newmarket, hundred of Radfield.
 The village dates back to the late 12th century when it was first listed as Brinkelai and literally meant "woodland clearing of a man called Brynca," from the Old English personal name + "leah."

 Early History of the Brinkley family

-Another 69 words (5 lines of text) covering the years 1550, 1585 and 1583 are included under the topic Early Brinkley History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Brinkley research.
+Another 35 words (2 lines of text) covering the years 1550, 1585, 1583 and 1546 are included under the topic Early Brinkley History in all our PDF Extended History products and printed products wherever possible.

 Brinkley Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Brinkley include Brinkley, Bringley, Bringle, Bringlow, Bringley, Brinklow, Brinkley and many more.

 Early Notables of the Brinkley family (pre 1700)